 Market Research: It’s much quicker and easier to complete your analysis from a written transcript, instead of having to rewind through an audio recording to find the juicy bits.

 HR meetings: Sometimes you need a reliable and exhaustive record of everything that was said in an important meeting.

 Video and podcast marketing: Transcripts and captions/subtitles of your videos and podcast increase accessibility and help boost SEO.

 Audio translation is much more complex than transcription.
 In audio translation, someone fluent in both the original and target language must translate what is being said into the target language.
 Translation is extremely subjective and sensitive to context, as anyone who has laughed at a mistranslated signs like these will know!

 Hopefully this clarifies the difference between transcription and translation!

 If you just need a text copy of something that’s been said, then transcription is what you need.
 If you need the meaning of something that’s said in a different language, then you need translation.

-Take Note offers transcription services worldwide via our secure online portal; from video subtitles to verbatim legal documents, interviews, disciplinaries, translations and anything in between.
+Verbit offers transcription services worldwide via our Verbit Go secure online portal; from video subtitles to verbatim legal documents, interviews, disciplinaries, translations and anything in between.
 For a quick quote, or simply some advice on time-stamped transcripts, get in touch!